jessecallahan/recipe-tracker/README.md

 ## Setup/Installation Requirements
 1) git clone
-2) go to directory in terminal and run build
+2) go to directory in terminal and 'run build'
-3) run start to get recipes!
+3) 'run start' to get recipes!

 ## Specs

 1) Searchs recipes by category name
-2) Gives you recipes in each
+2) Gives you recipes in each category

 ## Technologies Used
 * Npm, webpacks, js.node, api, JS ES6 ...